Columns: No Margins, No Limits, No Kidding!

 SHOW DOG ADVERTISING

-Dog ads are more about politicking and who’s in the photo than about reaching potential buyers but informative ads could serve the public and new breeders while educating dog show judges.
+Dog ads seem to be more about who’s in the photo than about reaching potential buyers but informative advertising could actually serve the public.

 Col. Sam Harper, Dogsport Reconnaissance

-Now before you get mad about the political purpose, follow this trained observer’s point of view.
-I've been educated over the last couple of years.
-So all that advertising isn't just buying notice, those photos and the dog's win-record can be educational for newer dog show judges.
+Now before you get mad about my reference to politics in the dog sport, follow this trained observer’s point of view.
+I've been educated about dogs and dog shows over the last couple of years.

 Some ads even pictured two or more judges and enumerated wins under those judges as well.
-Show dog ads are clearly more about the judges than the dog.
-To the average page thumber, the dog is an afterthought.
+I "observed" that show dog ads are clearly more about the judges than the dog.
+To the average page thummer, the dog is an afterthought.
 I said it was about marketing, including the judge, not about being proud of the dog.

 She thoughtfully agreed “Yes we deny dog show politics and then we spend a grand to run ads that prove it exists.”